-IfAdvisors and consultants exempted from competitive bidding requirements, the professional service provider shall be selected using objective questionnaires and requests for qualifications/proposals and based upon demonstrated expertise relative to the scope of work to be performed.
-Non-exempted service providers will be selected following competitive bidding requirements. as well as competitive fees.
-These areasExamples of services provided by financial advisors and consultants -include but are not limited to investments, debt administration, financial accounting systems, program evaluation, and financial impact modeling.
+If exempted from competitive bidding requirements, the professional service provider shall be selected using requests for qualifications and based upon demonstrated expertise relative to the scope of work to be performed.
+Non-exempted service providers will be selected following competitive bidding requirements.
+Examples of services provided by financial advisors and consultants include but are not limited to investments, debt administration, financial accounting systems, program evaluation, and financial impact modeling.